ipspace/blog/content/posts/2022/03/video-comparing-tcpip-clns.md

 ---
+date: 2022-03-04 08:44:00+00:00
-title: "Video: Comparing TCP/IP and CLNP"
+series_title: Comparing TCP/IP and CLNP
-date: 2022-03-04 08:44:00
+tags:
+- video
-tags: [ video, networking fundamentals ]
+- networking fundamentals
+title: 'Video: Comparing TCP/IP and CLNP'
+video_tag: net101
 ---
 If you were building networks in early 1990s you probably remember at least a half-dozen different network protocols.
 Only one of them survived (IPv6 came later), with another one (CLNP) providing an interesting view into a totally different parallel universe that evolved using a different set of fundamental principles.